Loyal Merkel ally in firing line over refugee crisis

 DRONE SCANDAL

-Recent articles have contrasted his style unfavourably with that of Ursula von der Leyen, the dynamic, diminutive mother of seven whose determination to become defence minister after the last election in 2013 led Merkel to push de Maiziere sideways into the interior ministry, against his will.
+Recent articles have contrasted his style unfavorably with that of Ursula von der Leyen, the dynamic, diminutive mother of seven whose determination to become defense minister after the last election in 2013 led Merkel to push de Maiziere sideways into the interior ministry, against his will.

 In the months before the vote, de Maiziere had come under pressure for wasting hundreds of millions of euros in taxpayer money in a procurement deal for four reconnaissance drones.